WISDEM/RAFT/README.md

 # RAFT - Response Amplitudes of Floating Turbines

 RAFT is a Python code for frequency-domain analysis of floating wind turbines.
-It constitutes the first level of modeling fidelity in the WEIS toolset for floating wind turbine controls co-design.
-Once completed, RAFT will provide frequency-domain modeling of full floating wind turbine systems including turbine aerodynamics, controls, select structural degrees of freedom, platform hydrodynamics, and mooring dynamics.
-RAFT is under development and currently has the floating support structure components implemented.
+It constitutes the "Level 1" of modeling fidelity in the [WEIS](https://weis.readthedocs.io/en/latest/index.html) toolset for floating wind turbine controls co-design.
+Once completed, RAFT will provide frequency-domain modeling of full floating wind turbine systems including turbine aerodynamics, controls, select structural degrees of freedom, platform hydrodynamics, and mooring response.
+RAFT is under active development and currently has the floating support structure components implemented.
 These components will be actively tested and revised as the model is verified and further developed.
-Upcoming development efforts focus on inclusion of tower flexibility and turbine aerodynamics.
+The mooring system is represented by [MoorPy](https://github.com/NREL/MoorPy).
+Upcoming development efforts focus on inclusion of tower flexibility and turbine aerodynamics, and then integration with the larger WEIS framework.

-This project makes use of the HAMS (Hydrodynamic Analysis of Marine Structures) tool developed by Yingyi Liu and available at https://github.com/YingyiLiu/HAMS.
+This project makes use of the HAMS (Hydrodynamic Analysis of Marine Structures) tool for boundary-element-method solution of the potential flow problem developed by Yingyi Liu and available at https://github.com/YingyiLiu/HAMS.

 ## Getting Started